Free (band)

-Free were an English rock band formed in London in 1968 by Paul Rodgers (vocals), Paul Kossoff (guitar), Andy Fraser (bass, piano) and Simon Kirke (drums, percussion).
+Free were an English rock band formed in London in 1968 by Paul Rodgers (vocals, guitar), Paul Kossoff (guitar), Andy Fraser (bass, keyboards) and Simon Kirke (drums).
 They are best known for their hit songs "All Right Now" and "Wishing Well".
 Although renowned for their live performances and non-stop touring, their music did not sell well until their third studio album, Fire and Water (1970), which featured the hit "All Right Now".
 The song helped secure them a performance at the 1970 Isle of Wight Festival, where they played to an audience of 600,000 people.
 In the early 1970s they became one of the best-selling British blues rock groups; by the time they disbanded, they had sold more than 20 million records worldwide and had played in more than 700 arenas and festival concerts.
 "All Right Now" remains a staple of R&B and rock, and has entered ASCAP's "One Million" airplay singles club.

 Fraser left the band in 1972 and formed Sharks.
 Free recorded one more album, Heartbreaker, before disbanding in 1973; Rodgers and Kirke went on to co-form the more successful rock supergroup Bad Company.
 Kossoff formed Back Street Crawler in 1973, but died from a pulmonary embolism at the age of 25 in 1976.
 Fraser died in 2015 at 62.

 Rolling Stone has referred to the band as "British hard rock pioneers".
 The magazine ranked Rodgers No. 55 on its list of the "100 Greatest Singers of All Time", and Kossoff at No. 51 on its list of the "100 Greatest Guitarists of All Time".
 Free were signed to Island Records in the UK and A&M Records in North America.

 History

 Formation, early years and breakthrough

 Paul Kossoff and Simon Kirke became friends while in the R&B band Black Cat Bones, but they wanted to move on.
-When Kossoff saw Paul Rodgers singing with his band Brown Sugar at the Fickle Pickle, an R&B club in London's Finsbury Park, he was immediately impressed and asked to jam onstage with Rodgers.
+When Kossoff saw Paul Rodgers singing with his band 'Brown Sugar' at the Fickle Pickle, an R&B club in London's Finsbury Park, he was immediately impressed and asked to jam onstage with Rodgers.
 Along with Kirke, they began the search for a fourth member.
 Alexis Korner recommended Andy Fraser, who had been playing with John Mayall & the Bluesbreakers.
 Korner also provided the name "Free" to the new band.

 The group played their first gig on 19 April 1968 at the Nag's Head pub, at the junction of York Road and Plough Road in Battersea, London.
 They were all teenagers – bass player Fraser was 15 years old, lead guitarist Kossoff was 17, and lead singer Rodgers and drummer Kirke were 18.
 By November they had recorded their first album, Tons of Sobs, for Island Records, released in March 1969.
 The album documented their first six months together and contains studio renditions of much of their early live set.
 To promote the forthcoming album they opened some shows at the end of 1968 for The Who, who played a short theatre tour with Arthur Brown.